-I took my first leadership training course back almost 20 years ago, and out of all of the education that I worked very hard for in High School and College, all of the seminars that my former employers provided me, all of the conventions, and all of the books and trade journals that I have read, I have to say that the very first leadership seminar was, by far, the most valuable for me.
+I took my first leadership training course back almost 20 years ago.
+It did more for me than all of the education that I worked very hard for in High School and College.
+This single class was more valuable than all of the seminars that my former employers provided me.
+In fact, I got more benefit from that course than all of the conventions I went to and all of the books and trade journals that I have read.
+I have to say that the very first leadership seminar was, by far, the most valuable training I ever received.
 We all have those “One moment in time” situations that change the whole direction of our lives.
 For me, this was my moment.
 Here’s what I learned.
 I hope that you get as much value out of it as I did.

 That’s when I invested in my first “leadership course.”
 The tuition was $795, which was about half of my monthly salary at the time.
 I was terrified to “spend” the money, but the coach who was leading the program guaranteed me that the course was an investment and not an expense.
 She was right.
 Within six months of taking the class, I had tripled my income.
 Within a year, I had doubled it again.
 It was slow and steady, but within 10 years (before I was 35) I made my first million dollars.
-It only took me another six months to make the second million…
+(By the way, it only took me another six months to make the second million.)

 These are the skills that will help any person in any industry get ahead:

 - Public Speaking and Communication Skills – The better you carry yourself with confidence, the more persuasive you will be.

 - Conflict Resolution Skills – anyone can start an argument, but only an elite few can resolve conflicts in a way that both parties feel as though they have “won”.

 - Building Leaders – The success of a person is not determined by how successful he/she has personally become, but by how successful the people around them become.

 - Problem Solving (in groups) – Most of us feel satisfied when we come up with a perfect solution to a problem, but then later, we have challenges getting the team to buy-in to the solution.
 Group problem solving is a skill that is highly sought after in every industry.